Figbird

 refetch

 Sometimes, the client does not have the full information to make a decision about how to merge an individual realtime event into the local query result set.
-For example, if you have a server side query that picks the latest record of each kind and some record is removed - the client might not want to remove it from the query set, but instead show the correct record in it’s place.
+For example, if you have a server side query that picks the latest record of each kind and some record is removed - the client might not want to remove it from the query set, but instead show the correct record in its place.
 In these cases, setting realtime param to refetch might be useful.

 In refetch mode, the useGet and useFind results are not shared with other components that are in realtime mode, instead the objects are cached locally to those queries and those components.
 And once a realtime event is received, instead of merging that event as described above, the find or get is refetched in full.
 That is, the server told us that something in this service changed, and we use that as a signal to update our local result set.